 📋 Ingredients & instructions

-This Bombay toast is savory, and simple.
-In fact, it used to be a great way to use up stale bread and whatever you have at home.
 For my recipe, you’ll need eggs and milk for the base of the mixture.
-Then, I add jalapenos, and red onions to give it a spicy flavor, and finally some cheddar cheese to round out the earthy notes.
+Then, jalapenos, and red onions to give it a spicy flavor, and cheddar cheese to round out the earthy notes.
 You dip the bread in this mixture, and toast with butter on a hot cast iron skillet.
 Occasionally, I’ll add garam masala or turmeric, cumin and coriander powder to amplify the flavors.

 If you’re vegan, you can use ground chia seeds and almond milk in lieu of eggs and milk.
 You can also substitute regular butter with vegan butter (and skip the cheese or add a non-dairy cheese!)

-First, whisk the eggs and milk together until it’s smooth.
-Then, add finely chopped jalapenos (keep seeds in for more spice, or remove for less spice) cilantro, and red onions to this mixture and whisk really well.
+First, whisk the eggs and milk together until smooth.
+Then, add finely chopped jalapenos (keep seeds for more spice) cilantro, and red onions to this mixture and whisk really well.
 Then, add shredded cheddar cheese as well and mix to combine.
 I like to use a shallow but wide bowl so there’s enough space to dip the bread in.